 Creatine has an affinity for increasing water inside muscle cells.
 This then leads to an increase in nutrient absorption, recovery, and strength.
 In as little as two weeks, most may notice a strength and size increase.
 This is one of the reasons creatine has been and is still banned in some sports.
 Always check with the NSF (Certified for Sport) if you are a current competing athlete.

-Science Talk: What Is It?
+Science Talk: What Is Creatine?

 Creatine is an endogenous molecule produced predominantly in the kidneys.
 It’s a combination of three amino acids: arginine, methionine, and glycine.
 Used in energy transfer, those trillions of generator cells we have called mitochondria rely on creatine phosphate to function at an optimal level.